 X-ray crystallography, Small-Angle x-ray Scattering (SAXS)

-Michael Summers is interested in the application of nuclear magnetic resonance to studies of retrovirus structure and function.
+Application of nuclear magnetic resonance to studies of retrovirus structure and function.

 Molecular modeling and simulation of biological systems with an emphasis on protein structure, function and dynamics